Native positioning service

 - Unforgeable Doppler based location

 How does it work?
-The Doppler effect

 When a device transmits signals to the Kinéis satellites, it is possible to compute a position using the Doppler effect.